akostrik/stage_telegram_python/README.md

 The application will create a [session file](https://docs.telethon.dev/en/stable/concepts/sessions.html) _anon.session_ in the folder `server1` in order to you can to login without re-sending the code.

-_Be careful not to publish this file on the internet and not to transmit it to unfamiliar people_
+_Be careful not to publish the Telegram credentials on the internet and not to transmit them to unfamiliar people_

-### Modify the file `server1/.env`
+### Modify the file `server1/.env.exemple` and rename it to `server1/.env`
+Put MONGO = your MongoDB connection token, OPENAI = OpenAI connection token, API_ID and API_HASH = Telegram credentials in the file `server1/.env.exemple`:
 ```
 API_ID=...
 API_HASH=...
 OPENAI=...
 MONGO=...
 ```
-MONGO = your MongoDB connection string

-OPENAI = OpenAI key

-API_ID and API_HASH = Telegram credentials
+Rename `server1/.env.exemple` to `server1/.env`

+Copy `server1/.env` to `server2/.env`

+_Be careful not to publish this file on the internet and not to transmit it to unfamiliar people_

 ### Server 1 setup
 Install python version >= 3.7.1